-If you are reading this, you are probably looking to understand more about open relationships.
-What is an open relationship, in your opinion?
+If you are reading this, you are probably looking to understand what is an open relationship.
+What is it, in your opinion?
 What does it mean for you when you hear someone is engaged in multiple partnerships?

 How do open relationships work?
 Precisely what does an open relationship mean?
 What are some ground rules for open relationships?

-Worry not, because we are going to share the answers to these and other questions with you.
-When you understand what does it mean to be in an open relationship, you can make an informed choice.
+We are going to share the answers to these and other questions with you.
+When you understand what an open relationship means, you can make an informed choice.

 What is an open relationship?

 Open relationship meaning is all about the freedom to pursue sexual and emotional attachments with multiple people.
-Being in an open relationship means both partners are free to date other people according to rules they agreed on.
+Being in an open relationship means both partners are free to date other people according to their agreed-upon rules.

 One of the types of open relationships is polygamy.
 In polygamy, one or both partners have multiple spouses.
-One of the open marriage rules is not having romantic interactions outside of the marriages.
+One of the open marriage rules is not having romantic interactions outside of the marriage.

-Finally, open relationships are not the same as cheating.
+What is an open relationship?
+You need to understand that an open relationship is not the same as cheating.
 There is an agreement between partners about what is acceptable, and there is no deception involved.